How do you turn your dating life around?

 The clients that choose to focus on what they learned and or discovered about their date, as opposed to those who focused on what they did not like about their date, seemed to have more fulfillment in the dating process.

-Secondly it is wise to admit that leaving opportunities open, rather than shutting them down, can have great reward.
-Think about the person you are meeting with and ask yourself “What do you enjoy and or appreciate about them?”
+Secondly, it is wise to admit that leaving opportunities open, rather than shutting them down, can have great rewards.
+Think about the person you are meeting with and ask yourself, “What do you enjoy and or appreciate about them?”
 If you feel that their qualities are a good fit, however, the chemistry is not there, then why would you not present your best self?